TheCraftySlayer/prophet_forecast/README.md

 ## Cross-validation discipline

 The model is evaluated using a rolling origin cross‑validation scheme.
-By default the initial training window spans 270 days with a 30‑day horizon and evaluation period of 14 days.
-A model is accepted only if the mean absolute percentage error (MAPE) stays below 20% and the mean absolute error (MAE) is under 60 calls.
+The default initial window spans 365 days with a 30‑day horizon and 30‑day evaluation period.
+A model is accepted only if the mean absolute error stays below 15% of the average call volume.